SAP-samples/teched2025-IN260/exercises/Excercise_05.md

-# Excercise 3: Finalize the Business Transaction Activity: 01. a) Sales Order Request - Inbound
+# Excercise 5: Finalize the Business Transaction Activity: 01. a) Sales Order Response - Outbound

+- Code Value Mapping
+- Compound Code Value

+Steps: Explain how to get Overlay MIG and initial Overlay MAG similar like in Excercise 04 - Step 4 to Step 12.
+Either can do this, if they have time, if not than they to copy the prepared Overlay MIG and MAG.
+No use of proposal
+Explain the insertion of additional code lists
+Explain how to create a simple code value mapping and complex code value mapping in the Overlay MAG

 ## Step 1 -
 - (a)
 - (b)